 In those years hippy girls were always arriving.
 It was what they did.
 They came and then... they went.
 And they all had.... they all had to have.... a handicraft.
 Some did tie-dyes.
 Others did very heavy and clumsy pottery.
 Some chipped arrowheads out of flint.
 Some made teepees in the back yard.
 Still others wove macramé diaphragms.

 This particular hippy girl did beaded belts and chokers.
+And, needless to say, methamphetamine.
 She had several egg cartons holding a mass of teeny-tiny beads and a kind of wire frame loom.
-She’d wire up the loom, smoke a lot of dope, and then crack open the egg cartons and bead up a bunch of stuff she hoped to sell somewhere along the edges of Telegraph Avenue.
+She’d wire up the loom, smoke a lot of dope, pop a little meth, and then crack open the egg cartons and bead up a bunch of stuff she hoped to sell somewhere along the edges of Telegraph Avenue.
 I once figured she was making about a dime an hour and when I told her this she said, “That much?
 Groovy.”

 She lived in the apartment behind ours and one day, while setting up her loom, Fatso wandered by her and wiped the latest blood from his wounds on her tie-dye skirt.
 She glanced down and said, “Oh, Fatso.
 Uncool.”
-Then she went to work her hippy girl fingers flying lightly over her bead loom as only the young and the stoned can manage.
+Then she went to work her hippy girl fingers flying lightly over her bead loom as only the young, stoned, female speedfreak can manage.

 Within two hours she had finished a large cat-sized collar in beads.
 She called Fatso over and strapped it on him.
 He tossed his head a little bit since the collar was over an inch in width and must have pinched a bit on his neck, but then he seemed to accept it.
 He sauntered over and has he passed me I glanced down.
 The hippy girl had woven and arranged a collection of bright red beads against a black background to read, in capitol letters, “FATSO!”
 (Exclamation mark included.)
 You could read it from six feet away.
 The cat, supremely indifferent to this gift, wandered through my legs, into the back garden and hobbled out of sight.
 “Good riddance,” I thought and hoped he’d try to kill a large delivery truck with his teeth at thirty miles an hour.

 It was not to be.
-Instead we heard, for over a week, a whole chorus of yelps, screechs, yowls and other indications of a virtual tom cat war breaking out across the back yards of the neighborhoods with nary a sign of Fatso limping home for repair.
+Instead we heard, for over a week, a whole chorus of yelps, screeches, yowls and other indications of a virtual tom cat war breaking out across the back yards of the neighborhoods with nary a sign of Fatso limping home for repair.
 A few days into the week some neighbors would, walking by, remark, “Hey, I saw your cat Fatso kicking some ass the other day.
 Slipped him some tuna.
 Cool cat, man.”
 Other praise kept coming our way.
-It would seem that Fatso was becoming a force in the neighborhood.
+It would seem that Fatso was becoming, if you were of a feline persuasion, a force to be reckoned with in the neighborhood.

 All it took was a collar and a name and Fatso was never beaten up again and certainly never went hungry ever again.
 In time his saunter became a strut.
 You couldn’t help but like Fatso since liking him was what Fatso was all about.